This post contains affiliate links. Please see our disclosure policy.

 - This dough can be made either in a stand mixer or by hand.
 Be careful not to beat the dough too much with the stand mixer.

 - Always work with cold dough.
 If the dough becomes too soft while you’re lining the pastry ring or tart pan, just pop it back in the fridge.
-Wait a few minutes and then go back to lining your pan.
+Wait about 10-15 minutes minutes and then go back to lining your pan.

 - Don’t worry if you accidentally tear your dough.
 Just patch it back together with a spare piece or press it together with your finger tips.